Living in México

 Registering with INM if you applied at a consulate:

-When you apply for an FM3 or FM2 at a consulate in your home country, the consulate will attach a special form to your passport.
+When you apply for a Residente Temporal visa at a consulate in your home country, the consulate will attach a special form to your passport.
 With this attachment, you will have 180 days to make your move to México.
-Once you arrive in México, you will have only 30 days to go to the INM office in your city to complete the application for your FM3.
+Once you arrive in México, you will have only 30 days to go to the INM office in your city to complete the application for your Residente Temporal.

-When you present your documents at the INM office, they will want you to fill out a Formato Básico and give them some pictures for the form and for you new visa card.
-They will want 3 front and 2 right side infantile size color pictures with no jewelry.
+When you present your documents at the INM office, they will want you to bring a filled out application form and a Formato Básico.
+Instructions for these two online forms are here.
+They will want 2 front and 1 right side infantile size color pictures with no jewelry.
 They will also want proof of address, usually a utility bill or letter from your landlord.

-Renewals can only be made within México at your local INM office and must be made within 30 days before your FM3/2 expires.
+Renewals can only be made within México at your local INM office and must be made within 30 days before your visa expires.

 INM has a webpage where you must create a personal account that will begin the process.
 This is not optional, you must apply online.
 If you are married or have children, each person must make their own application.
 The procedure is described step-by-step here,